roomitz/bash-it-debian/README.md

 # 📦bash-it-debian
-Debian packaging for bash-it is a project that provides an official Debian package for bash-it — a popular collection of community-driven Bash scripts, aliases, and completions.
+Debian packaging for bash-it is a project that provides an unofficial Debian package for bash-it — a popular collection of community-driven Bash scripts, aliases, and completions.
 The package aims to simplify the installation and management of bash-it on Debian-based systems, including SelectOS, adhering to Debian Policy standards and best practices.
 # bash-it Debian Package
 This repository hosts Debian packaging for [bash-it](https://github.com/Bash-it/bash-it) — a popular collection of community scripts, aliases, and completions for Bash shell.
 # 📥Installation